multiprocessio/datastation-documentation/0.9.0/Panels/Code_Panels.md

 Panel results can be of any format, as long as the value is serializable.
-But when setting a panel you intend to have read from a Table or Graph panel, there is a single accepted data format.
+But when setting a panel you intend to have read from a Table, Graph, or panel that supports SQL, there is a single accepted data format.

 Table and Graph panels can only read from a panel that formats data as an array of objects.
 Each object-element must be a mapping of column